megabytefisher/Eve.TapToClick/README.md

 If you have issues or questions, open an issue and I'll try to help you out.
 If you want to improve it, feel free to open a pull request.

+## Important
+**For best results, run this program as administrator.** Otherwise, some applications (I think ones that are run as administrator) will ignore the injected inputs.

+**It is possible anti-virus apps may block the app from injecting mouse clicks.** This is because some malware uses the same method to maliciously control a victim PC.
+You may need to "allow" this program in your anti-virus software.

+**I do not recommend using this when playing games that use anti-cheat features**.
+While I can't be completely sure, I suspect some anti-cheat software will flag the injected inputs as macroing software.
+If you get a ban because of this, I'm not responsible.

 ## How to use
 Currently, there is no installer.
 Just [download the latest release](https://github.com/megabytefisher/Eve.TapToClick/releases), then unzip and run Eve.TapToClick.exe.